asticode/go-astits/README.md

 This is a Golang library to natively parse and demux MPEG Transport Streams (ts) in GO.

 WARNING: this library is not yet production ready.
-For instance, while parsing a slice of bytes, it doesn't check whether the length of the slice is sufficient and rather panic on purpose.
 Use at your own risks!

 # Installation